 Last but not least.
 Crystal deodorant will last you forever.
 Just kidding.
 It will last you for a year or two (or more if you don’t accidentally drop it).
 This means that you really got the most out of the money you spent.

 Let’s go back in time back in the 1800s when deodorants were first made.
 Since that day and age, conventional (a.k.a chemical-filled) deodorants became the norm.
 People are used to their products being a “quick fix” not realizing that using these products may have a bad effect on the skin in the long run.
+They just wanted to smell good but ended up with worse smelling pits and really bad skin.

 So this is where Janie Schmidt comes in.
 Janie is a very practical woman — she just wanted her family (and herself of course) to have a plant-based deodorant that can keep her smelling good all day without all these chemicals.